-Baby bedtimes can go either way.
-They can be a magical time of day when you get to snuggle up with your little one while they calmly have their evening feed and drift off to a peaceful sleep.
+They can be a magical time of day when you get to snuggle up with your little one.
+They calmly have their evening feed and then drift off to a peaceful sleep.

-Or they can be times of day when you’re both exhausted and baby can get overtired and spend hours crying while you try to comfort them.
+Or they can be times of day when you’re both exhausted.
+Baby is tired from a long day and can spend hours crying while you try to comfort them.

-We hope these 10 steps to a great baby bedtime routine help you to have the former.
+We hope these 10 steps to a great baby bedtime routine help you to have more of the first kind of bedtime.
 Calmer evenings where you can enjoy your time with baby before they go to sleep.

 A great baby bedtime routine can not only help you to end your days on a positive note, but they can also set you up for better nights too.

-You can begin introducing a baby bedtime routine from the very first weeks but you should keep in mind what your baby needs at each stage.
+You can begin introducing a baby bedtime routine from the very first weeks.

 Newborn babies have tiny tummies and need feeding every few hours.
 And they will feed through the night as well as the day.

-So if you find your baby has a tendency to sleep less at night time and more in the day time it’s worth keeping in mind that this might be why!
+So if you find your baby has a tendency to sleep less at night time and more in the day time it’s worth keeping this theory in mind!
+Know that you’re not alone.

-After the first couple of weeks, the first thing that you can show baby is the difference between night and day by making a few subtle changes to their environment during these hours.
+After the first couple of weeks, the first thing that you can show baby is the difference between night and day.
+You can do this by making a few subtle changes to their environment during these hours.

 Throughout the nighttime hours and the nighttime feeds, try to keep the lights and sounds as low as possible.
 This shows baby again, that night times are quiet times for sleeping.